 This is a dish that requires lots of muscle.
-If you make it for two or three people you might be able to manage on your own–if it is your first time–but for more than that you will need a pair of muscles to help.
-Make use of your husband or brother if you are not married.
+If you make it for two or three people you might be able to manage on your own–if it is your first time–but for more than that you will need some extra muscles to help you make it.
+Make use of your husband or brother, or idle male in your household.

 For the Aseed (the dough) will need:

 1) 3 tblsp of yoghurt [optional]

 2) 3 cups of white flour (I used Organic all purpose)

 3) 2 cups of wheat flour (I also used Organic)

 4) salt to taste

 5) 3 tablespoons of olive oil (traditionally we use vegetable oil)

 1) a whole chicken quartered (more chicken if you like–i usually roast the rest of the chicken, depending on t number of guesys I have)